Deltares/hydromt/docs/dev/plugin-quickstart.rst

 Another advantage of writting your own plugin is that other users from the same model can easily build instances of that model re-using the plugin.
-So for example, converting from netcdf to model specific file format, using pre-defined HydroMT building configuration templates or paramter default values, but also using more instinctive and guided model building methods.
+So for example, converting from netcdf to model specific file format, using pre-defined HydroMT building configuration templates or parameter default values, but also using more instinctive and guided model building methods.

-This is maybe a little more advanced but let's say that your model is a ``GridModel`` for which you need to prepare a *landuse* classification map (which when resampled should be done using *mode* to avoid creating new imaginary land use classes which you would do if you would use *average*) and two landuse parameters roughness *N* and infiltration *inf*.
+This is maybe a little more advanced but let's say that your model is a ``GridModel`` for which you need to prepare a *landuse* classification map (for which resampling should be done using *mode* to avoid creating new imaginary land use classes which you would do if you would use e.g., *average*) and two landuse parameters roughness *N* and infiltration *inf*.
 Well, using HydroMT generic methods, for your user, the build configuration file would look like this:

 .. code-block:: yaml